Dem Bow

 "Dem Bow" is a song performed by Jamaican reggae artist Shabba Ranks, produced by Bobby Digital.
 This song uses the "Ku-Klung-Klung"/"Poco Man Jam" riddim (based on the title of the 1990 Gregory Peck and Red Dragon song) created by Jamaican producers Steely & Clevie in the late 1980s.
-The lyrics are anti-imperialist (the title is Jamaican patois for "they bow," with Ranks disparaging people who do so) and also anti-oral sex, as Ranks compares those who perform sodomy to those who submit to colonialism.
+The lyrics are anti-imperialist (the title is Jamaican patois for "they bow", with Ranks disparaging people who do so) and also anti-homosexual, as Ranks compares those who perform sodomy to those who submit to colonialism.

 Elements of the song's riddim have been incorporated into over 80% of all reggaeton productions.
 Evidently, "Dem Bow" has shaped and informed transnational flows and shifts within the genre over time.
-Reggaeton articulates a particular “audible thread” that weaves together various flows (and waves) of music, people, and ideologies.
+Reggaeton articulates a particular "audible thread" that weaves together various flows (and waves) of music, people, and ideologies.
 In examining this musical evolution, aspects of race, class, and culture are inextricably linked to sociocultural elements surrounding the genre.
 In harnessing "Dem Bow" as a point of centrality, this song speaks to various patterns of migration, commercialization, branding, and reforming within the context of reggaeton.

-The history of "Dem Bow" remixes
+History of "Dem Bow" remixes

-"Dem Bow" remixes of the mid-'90s originated from Puerto Rico and New York in the form of long, 30-minute mixtapes that fused digital samples of hip-hop, dancehall and the riddim of reggaeton hits.
+"Dem Bow" remixes of the mid-1990s originated from Puerto Rico and New York in the form of long, 30-minute mixtapes that fused digital samples of hip-hop, dancehall and the riddim of reggaeton hits.
 These chopped up mixes of reggaeton and hip-hop created a new intercultural space of blackness within the urban diaspora of New York and San Juan.
 Additionally, while the introduction of accessible digital production tools widened the intra-diasporic neo-sonic conversation across genres, it also provided a conta-mechanism for the widespread subcommercialization of reggaeton into what we may term as reggaeton popular.
 As seen in Wisin & Yandel's 2003 version of "Dem Bow", while there is a definite remnant of the original riddim, Ranks' of rabid homophobia is erased and transformed into a sweet song about sensuality.
 Although there is no explicit retention of these political messages, there is a retention of the implicit "ultramacho pose" of Shabba Ranks.
 Instead of expressing this machismo through homophobia, "Dem Bow" expresses it through the more traditional song form of objectifying women.

 In considering these transnational exchanges, there were a variety of factors that fed into the shaping and popularization of reggaeton.
 The 1990s to early 2000s marked a key shift within the genre.
 There was an evident erasure of black diasporic roots.
 For example, in the mid-1990s, the genre was often referred to as "musica negra" or just hip-hop/reggae; however, as the genre grew and popularized, it became more widely known as reggaeton de Puerto Rico.